diegoeis/eis-granola-sync/README.md

 **Dates showing wrong day:**
 - Check that your system timezone is correctly configured
-- The plugin now uses local timezone instead of UTC (fixed in v0.8.2)
+- The plugin now uses simple string extraction from ISO dates (fixed in v0.8.3)
 - Verify that the API response contains correct date values
 - Enable debug logging to see raw date values from API